 Cool Classic Boy Names — 100+ below the Top 1000

-Names outside of the Top 1000 are unique and rare.
+Boy names outside of the Top 1000 are rare and really stand out from the crowd.
 If you're looking for cool classic names for a baby boy, check out these 100+ options.

 Origin:Latin, variation of Cassius